2019 Florida State Seminoles football team

 The 2019 Florida State Seminoles football team represented Florida State University during the 2019 NCAA Division I FBS football season.
 The Seminoles played their home games at Doak Campbell Stadium in Tallahassee, Florida, and competed as members of the Atlantic Division in the Atlantic Coast Conference.

 Florida State was initially led by second-year head coach Willie Taggart.
 On November 3, 2019, Taggart was fired after losing to Miami (FL) and falling to 4–5 on the season and 9–12 overall.
 Defensive line coach Odell Haggins was named interim head coach for the remainder of the season, for the second time during his tenure with the program.
 The Seminoles ultimately finished the season with a 6–7 record, completing consecutive losing seasons for the first time since the 1975 and 1976 seasons.
 This was the first season since 1976 that Florida State was not ranked in either of the major polls.
-Running back Cam Akers went on to be selected in the second round of the NFL Draft.
+Running back Cam Akers went on to be selected in the second round of the NFL draft.

-Previous season

-Florida State finished the 2018 season 5–7, 3–5 in ACC play, to finish in fifth place in the Atlantic Division.
-The Seminoles had a losing record for the first time since 1976 and missed a bowl game for the first time since 1981.